Tod8799/EBU6304-Group106/README.md

 javac -d bin src/**/*.java
 java -cp bin Main

-Backend Implementation and Interface Extension Guide This project utilizes the `com.sun.net.httpserver` from the Java standard library to implement a lightweight built-in server, which can run without the need to install external containers such as Tomcat.
-The following are its core logic and extension methods:
 #### 1. Core Architecture Logic
 * **Service Startup**: When the system starts, an HTTP service instance is created and bound to the specified port (default 8080).
 * **Routing Distribution**: Utilizes a "path mapping" mechanism to distribute different URLs (such as `/api/login`) to specific handler classes for processing.